Aicent-Stack/gtiot/CONTRIBUTING.md

-# 🤖 Contributing to GTIOT: The Body
+ # 🟡🤖 Contributing to GTIOT: The Embodied Body (RFC-005)

 **Thank you for choosing to evolve the embodied execution layer of the Aicent Stack.
-You are contributing to a physical reflex arc designed to collapse digital intent into physical reality at a 1.2 kHz operational frequency.**
+You are at the "Execution Layer" of the Sovereign AI Organism.
+Any mutation proposed here affects the physical proprioception and action-collapse precision of the entire Hive.**

 <p align="left">
   <img src="https://img.shields.io/badge/Status-Homeostasis-brightgreen.svg" alt="Status">